 You might be wondering how such devices measure heart rate.
 The wrist is a good place to take measurements.
 The wearable shines LEDs many times per second into your cappilaries.
 This is typically a green light but it could also be red or a combination of the two.
 Fitbit uses green LEDs.
 It also uses infrared light to determine when the wearable is sitting on your wrist.

 The sensor utilizes light-sensitive photodiodes to detect how your capillaries move.
 They expand and contract based on blood volume changes.
 This allows them to calculate your heart beat per minute, typically referred to as bpm.
 Fitbits have the capability od detecting within a range between 30 and 220 bpm.

 How to wear your Fitbit for most accurate heart rate tracking.

-In order to get a good read on your heart rate, you need to make sure you are wearing your Fitbit correctly.
+Probably the most important thing to know is this – in order to get a good read on your heart rate, you need to make sure you are wearing your Fitbit correctly.
 For day to day use, there’s nothing special you need to know.
 Wear your Fitbit as you would normally, just above your wristbone.